 • Turn off lights when you leave a room.

-• Switch to compact fluorescent light bulbs as they use 75% less energy and last up to eight times longer than incandescent light bulbs.
+• Switch to LED Light Bulbs as they use 75% less energy and last up to eight times longer than incandescent light bulbs.

 • Use dimmers with your incandescent light bulbs to extend the life of the bulb.

 • Use occupancy and motion sensors with incandescent light bulbs to automatically turn lights on or off when you leave a room.

 • Outside, put a motion- or light-sensing control on the lights to turn them on only when you need them.

 • At Christmas, use LED lights, which use 95% less electricity and last 10 times longer than standard incandescent strings.

 • When shopping for new appliances, look for the Energy Star label – it identifies the most energy-efficient models available.

 • Run the dishwasher only with a full load of dishes and let the dishes air-dry or use the economy setting.